 Terms and Definitions¶

-A Resident Application is a Sandboxed Application that is linked into a Multi-Sandbox Firmware.
+A System Application is a Sandboxed Application that is linked into a Multi-Sandbox Firmware.

 A Multi-Sandbox Platform is a Platform with the Multi Sandbox capability of the MicroEJ Core Engine enabled (see the chapter Multi-Sandbox of the Platform Developer Guide).
 A Multi-Sandbox Firmware can only be built with a Multi-Sandbox Platform.